 As we move through what we hope are the last stages of the pandemic, we want to take this opportunity to check in with you to help shape our future service delivery.
 Outside of emergency response, the vast majority of citizens connect with police for:

 - Property offences (e.g. break and enters, stolen vehicles, or car prowlings)

 - Police Information Checks – background checks required for employment or volunteering

 - Annual permits for residential or commercial alarm systems

 We want to know your thoughts and insights into how best you would like to access non-emergency police services.
 Our questions focus on three main areas:

 - Reporting accessibility – what types of non-emergency events would you prefer to report online, over the phone or in person?

-- Efficient use of resources – recognizing we must play our part in supporting the City of Calgary, how would you like to see our resources utilized?
+- Efficient use of resources – recognizing we must play our part in supporting the City of Calgary in its efficient use of resources, how would you like to see our resources utilized?

 - Innovation – being a forward-thinking organization, how can we meet your needs not only today, but into the future?

 For emergencies or crimes in progress, call 9-1-1.
 For all public safety matters and reports of crimes not in progress, call the non-emergency line 403-266-1234.